Bloodborne Pathogen Exposure Control Plan

 - Hepatitis C Virus (HCV)

 Hepatitis C is a contagious liver disease that ranges in severity from a mild illness lasting a few weeks to a serious, lifelong illness that attacks the liver.
 Hepatitis C virus (HCV) infection is the most common chronic bloodborne infection in the United States.
-Approximately 75-85% of the people who become infected with HCV will develop chronic infection.
+Approximately 75-85 percent of the people who become infected with HCV will develop chronic infection.
 HCV is spread primarily through contact with the blood of an infected person.
 Infection with HCV can either be “acute” or “chronic”.
 It should be noted that chronic HCV infections are now the number one reason for liver transplants in the US.

 HCV is usually spread when blood from a person infected with the hepatitis C virus enters the body of someone who is not infected.
 Previously infection mainly occurred through blood transfusions and organ transplants, but now, due to widespread screening of the blood supply, most people become infected during such activities as sharing needles, syringes, or other equipment to inject drugs, needle stick injuries in health care settings, and being born to a mother who has HCV.
 Other less common infections can occur through sharing personal care items that may have come in contact with another person’s blood, such as razors or toothbrushes or having sexual contact with a person infected with HCV.

-Approximately 70-80% of people with acute Hepatitis C do not have any symptoms.
+Approximately 70-80 percent of people with acute Hepatitis C do not have any symptoms.
 Some people can have mild to severe symptoms including fever, fatigue, loss of appetite, nausea, vomiting, abdominal pain, dark urine, clay-colored bowel movements, joint pain, and jaundice.
 There are currently no vaccinations for hepatitis C. Information obtained from the CDC Hepatitis C FAQs.

 - Human Immunodeficiency Virus (HIV)